 If this happens, you can fix the problem by making sure the hot and cold pipes don't touch.
 For sections of pipes that aren't used as often, you should run the water to bring fresh water in.
-All materials used for plumbing should be WRAS-approved wras.co.uk.
+All materials used for plumbing should be compliant with the quality and standards set out in the Water Fittings Regulations.

 Sometimes, earthy or musty taste and smells are caused by very low amounts of naturally occurring substances released by algae growing in raw water reservoirs.
 These substances are not normally thought to be dangerous to health at the concentrations at which they are found.

-We make sure that our water treatment works reduce these substances as far as possible and we carry out daily checks on the smell of the raw and treated water
+We make sure that our water treatment works reduce these substances as far as possible and we carry out daily checks on the smell of the raw and treated water.